equinor/flownet/docs/configuration_file.rst

 Bulk volume multiplier
 ----------------------

+FlowNet has two options in the config yaml deciding how the bulk volume should be distributed initially.
+These options are:

+* **tube_length**: Here the bulk volume covered by the convex hull of the FlowNet will be divided equally to all active cells
+* **voronoi_per_tube**: This is based on an input simulation model.
+The bulk volume of each cell in the input simulation model will be assigned to the nearest cell in any flow tube in the FlowNet model.
+When all the bulk volume in the input simulation model have been assigned to cells in the FlowNet model, the total bulk volume assigned to each flow tube in the FlowNet model is distributed evenly to all cells in that flow tube.

 Each flow tube can be thought to represent the bulk volume in the region between the two nodes it connects.
 There could be several reasons why the bulk volume in a flow tube should be adjusted up or down, hence there is a need to be able to tune the bulk volume for efficient history matching.

-FlowNet also has an options in the config yaml deciding how the bulk volume should be distributed initially.
-The two options are:

-* tube_length: Here the bulk volume covered by the convex hull of the FlowNet will be divided equally to all active cells
-* voronoi_per_tube: This is based on an input simulation model.
-The bulk volume of each cell in the input simulation model will be assigned to the nearest cell in any flow tube in the FlowNet model.
-After all cells have been assigned, the bulk volume assigned to each flow tube in the FlowNet model is found, and distributed evenly to all cells in that flow tube.

 This multiplier will act on top of that initial distribution of bulk volume.